dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 </Tabs>

 You can also specify the credentials using Environment variables.
-The name of the corresponding environment variable should be slightly different than the corresponding name in the `toml` file.
+The name of the corresponding environment variable should be slightly different from the corresponding name in the `toml` file.
 Simply replace dots `.` with double underscores `__`:

 ```sh